Neural PDE operator learning

 The question is: how do we handle things outside that very specific world?

 Quibble: They use the term ‘resolution-invariant’ loosely at a few points in the paper, and it takes some work to understand the actual defensible claim.
 They do not actually prove that things are resolution invariant per se.
-Rather, it is not even clear what that would specifically mean in this context — no attempt to prove Nyquist conditions or other sampling-theoretic properties over the spatial domain.
+Rather, it is not even clear what that would specifically mean in this context — there is no attempt to prove Nyquist conditions or other sampling-theoretic properties over the spatial domain.
 And, AFAICT in the time domain their method is resolution-dependent in every sense.
 Step size is fixed.

 What is clear and what I think they mean is that there is an obvious interpretation of the solution as a continuous operator, in the sense that it can be evaluated at arbitrary (spatial) points for the same computational cost as evaluating it at the training points.
-Thus there is a sense in which it does not depend upon the resolution of the training set, in that we don’t any resampling of the solution to evaluate the functions our operator produces at unobserved coordinates.
+Thus there is a sense in which it does not depend upon the resolution of the training set, in that we don’t need any resampling of the solution to evaluate the functions our operator produces at unobserved coordinates.

 What does this get us?
 You can, in a certain sense, treat many network structures as discrete approximations to PDE operators with a certain resolution (at least, deep Resnets with ReLU activations have such an interpretation, presumably others) and then use resampling methods to evaluate them at a different resolution, which is a more laborious process that potentially gets a similar result — see the notebook on deep learning as dynamical system for examples of doing that.

 Next quibble: Why Fourier transforms, instead of a different basis?
 Their rationale is that integral operators can be understood as continuous convolutions in the linear case, and therefore a bit like convolutions more generally.
 Heuristically, stacked continuous convolutions and non-linearities might well-approximate the operations of solving a nonlinear PDE.
 So convolutions are what we want, and Fourier transforms turn convolutions into multiplications so we can use them.
-It might sounds like we should use actual convolutional neural networks to solve the PDE, but that would impose a given resolution on the solution which is not what we want.
+It might sound like we should use actual convolutional neural networks to solve the PDE, but that would impose a given resolution on the solution which is not what we want.
 For me, a better rationale is that this Fourier transform puts us in a “nice” basis for PDEs because Fourier transforms have well-understood interpretations which encode derivatives, translations, interpolations and other useful operations, which is why we use them in classic PDE solvers.
 The convolution thing is more “deep net-like” though.

 Also Fourier transforms are notionally fast, which is another popular deep net rationale.
 Implementation detail: the authors do not make any particular effort to be maximally fast by using dilation to truncate the Fourier series.
 Instead they calculate the whole Fourier transform then throw some bits out.
 Presumably because they were already fast enough without bothering with being clever.